-- Configure the OCx output for one of the available Peripheral Pin Select pins. - Calculate the required values for the OCxR and (for Double Compare modes) OCxRS duty cycle registers: - a) Determine the instruction clock cycle time.
-Take into account the frequency of the external clock to the timer source (if one is used) and the timer prescaler settings. - b) Calculate time to the rising edge of the output pulse relative to the timer start value (0000h). - c) Calculate the time to the falling edge of the pulse based on the desired pulse width and the time to the rising edge of the pulse.

-- 3. Write the rising edge value to OCxR, and the falling edge value to OCxRS. - 4.
-Set the Timer Period register, PRy, to a value equal to or greater than the value in OCxRS. - 5.
-Set the OCM<2:0> bits for the appropriate compare operation (= 0xx). - For Trigger mode operations, set OCTRIG to enable Trigger mode.
-Set or clear TRIGMODE to configure trigger operation, and TRIGSTAT to select a hardware or software trigger.
-For Synchronous mode, clear OCTRIG. - 7.
+- Configure the OCx output for one of the available Peripheral Pin Select pins. - Calculate the required values for the OCxR and (for Double Compare modes) OCxRS Duty Cycle registers: - Determine the instruction clock cycle time.
+Take into account the frequency of the external clock to the timer source (if one is used) and the timer prescaler settings. - Calculate time to the rising edge of the output pulse relative to the timer start value (0000h). - c) Calculate the time to the falling edge of the pulse based on the desired pulse width and the time to the rising edge of the pulse. - Write the rising edge value to OCxR and the falling edge value to OCxRS. - Set the Timer Period register, PRy, to a value equal to or greater than the value in OCxRS. - For Trigger mode operations, set OCTRIG to enable Trigger mode.
+Set or clear TRIGMODE to configure trigger operation and TRIGSTAT to select a hardware or software trigger.
+For Synchronous mode, clear OCTRIG. - 6.
 Set the SYNCSEL<4:0> bits to configure the trigger or synchronization source.
-If free-running timer operation is required, set the SYNCSEL bits to '00000' (no sync/trigger source). - Select the time base source with the OCTSEL<2:0> bits.
+If free-running timer operation is required, set the SYNCSEL bits to '00000' (no sync/trigger source). - 7.
+Select the time base source with the OCTSEL<2:0> bits.
 If necessary, set the TON bit for the selected timer which enables the compare time base to count.
-Synchronous mode operation starts as soon as the time base is enabled; Trigger mode operation starts after a trigger source event occurs.
+Synchronous mode operation starts as soon as the time base is enabled; Trigger mode operation starts after a trigger source event occurs. - 8.
+Set the OCM<2:0> bits for the appropriate compare operation (= 0xx).